htprgrm/hello-world/README.md

 # hello-world

-The glorious hello world tradition
+"Hello, world!" is the glorious hello world tradition in computer programming.
+Nearly everyone starts their journey of programming by printing out "Hello, world!".